lundjrl/VS-Duck/README.md

 - This is my first custom VScode theme.
 - Inspired by the glorious https://github.com/pineapplegiant/spaceduck repository.
 - Go give them love.

+How to install:
+1. Clone the repo locally
+2. Move the "spaceduck-1.0.1" folder under your .vscode/extensions directory
+3. Restart VScode and enjoy! :)